Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Physics-informed neural networks}

 Physics-informed neural networks offer a reliable technique which combines physics concepts with the flexibility and learning capabilities of neural networks.
-These models tend to be useful for tackling complex physical problems when obtaining analytical solutions may be difficult or impossible to achieve.
-This technique can solve physics-based partial differential equations with the help of neural network architecture.
+These models are useful for tackling complex physical problems when obtaining analytical solutions may be difficult or impossible.
+This technique can solve physics-based PDEs with the help of neural network architecture.
 It consists of two main components: a neural network and a loss function.
 The neural network parameterizes the solution to the problem, while the loss function ensures that the solution is close to the governing physics equations.
 Here, we describe a general methodology to deal with such problems.
 Let us consider a nonlinear partial differential equation in $\Omega\subset\mathbb{R}^{n}$ \cite{raissi2019}:

 where $u(x,t)$ is the hidden solution and $\mathcal{N}[\cdot]$ is a nonlinear differential operator.
 Now we define $f(x,t):= u_t+\mathcal{N}[u]$ and proceed by using a deep neural network to approximate $u(x,t)$.
 The common parameters of the neural networks $u(x,t)$ and $f(x,t)$ can be trained by reducing the mean squared error loss: where $\{ x_{u}^{j},t_{u}^{j},{u}^{j}\}_{j=1}^{N_{u}}$ are the initial and boundary training data on $u(x,t)$ and $\{x_{f}^{j},t_{f}^{j}\}_{j=1}^{N_{f}}$ ate the collocations points for $f(x,t)$.
 If we apply this methodology to Navier-Stokes equations in two dimensions, we obtain the mean squared error (MSE) loss function as \cite{raissi2019}: